 At that point, I had to simultaneously keep from drowning and remember what to do with my arms and legs.
 Personally, I felt the first task deserved all my attention.
 My dad soon tired of my aquaphobia and he let me and everyone else at Blue Springs hear about it.

-Blowing nice cool spring water out my nose and trying to hide from amused onlookers, I vowed to myself that if I were lucky enough to leave the Springs alive, I would never come back to them, nor would I ever put myself into a body of water any larger than a bathtub.
+Blowing nice cool spring water out my nose and trying to hide from amused onlookers, I vowed to myself that if I were lucky enough to leave the Springs alive, I would never come back to them, nor would I ever put myself into a body of water any deeper than a bathtub.

 So just hours after getting the guts to publicly accept Jesus as my personal savior, I began to fear the Baptist church's customary dunking.
 My nightly bedtime prayers always included a request to wake up in the morning a Methodist.
 My newfound savior answered with a resounding "NO!"